Natural Ways to Relieve and Cure Dry Mouth at Home

 - Eat Hydrating Foods — like soups, yogurt, watermelon, cucumber, and grapes.

-- Aloe Vera — diluted aloe vera juice soothes oral tissues.
+- Aloe Vera — diluted aloe vera juice soothes oral tissues and helps cure dry mouth naturally.

-- Oil Pulling — swish coconut or sesame oil for 1–2 minutes.
+- Oil Pulling — swish coconut or sesame oil for 1–2 minutes to keep your mouth moist.

 - Natural Mouth Rinses — salt + baking soda in warm water, or unsweetened chamomile tea.